volta-cli/rfcs/text/0000-volta-updates.md

 For Managed users, updating the binaries will be handled by the team managing the distribution, making sure that they are always on the latest binaries.

-For Individual users, updating the binaries can be handled in 2 phases:
+For Individual users, updating the binaries can be handled in 3 phases:

 - First, we can provide a notification that the user's version is out-of-date, letting them know that it's time to upgrade.
 We can also include the platform-specific install instructions in that notification, making it easy for them to act on the notification.
 This will still require that the user manually update their system, but it will let them know when it is needed and provide guidance on how to affect that update.

-- Later, we can implement an automatic updater, which runs in the background and detects when a new version is available, then downloads and unpacks the binaries, replacing the existing ones.
+- Next, we can implement a command `volta selfupdate` that checks for a new version, and if one is available, downloads and unpacks the binaries, replacing the existing ones.
+Then the binaries will use the new versions from that point on.

+- Later, we can implement an automatic updater, which runs in the background and mirrors the effect of `volta selfupdate` automatically.
 This will result in Individual users having an experience that is effectively the same as Managed users: The binaries will be silently updated behind the scenes, without them having to take any action.
 This should be as atomic of a process as we can make it, so that the user is less likely to notice any strange behaviors because they are in the middle of an update.

 For both of these cases, we want to make sure that the checking does not have an adverse effect on the performance of the tools, especially on the performance of shims.
 For that reason, we likely want to perform the checks and updates in a separate process or thread, so that the main thread can continue to run.
 This is especially important in offline or low-bandwidth situations, where the check for new versions may take a long time before ultimately failing, and we don't want the user to have to wait.
+Additionally, we want to make sure that any separate threads we spawn don't write output to the terminal, as we want to make sure that all output is handled in a deterministic way.

 Additionally, for notifications, we don't want to show the notification every time the user runs a command, so we should limit the notifications to one per day so that we don't pester the user incessantly.